GoogleCloudPlatform/podcast/site/content/post/episode-38-site-reliability-engineering-with-paul-newson.md

 ##### About Paul

-[Paul](https://twitter.com/newsons_nybbles) currently is going through a six months rotation as a Software Reliability Engineering, previously he focused on helping developers harness the power of Google Cloud Platform to solve their big data problems.
+[Paul](https://twitter.com/newsons_nybbles) currently is going through a six month rotation as a Software Reliability Engineer, previously he focused on helping developers harness the power of Google Cloud Platform to solve their big data problems.
 Before that, he was an engineer on Google Cloud Storage.

 Before joining Google, Paul founded a startup which was acquired by Microsoft, where he worked on DirectX, Xbox, Xbox Live, and Forza Motorsport, before spending time working on machine learning problems at Microsoft Research.